georgiee/angular-workshop-skipbo/docs/challenges/05-testing/challenge.md

 I created some two components to display your opponent players and also a display for the stock card count of each player.
 There is no logic involved, it's just passing data into a template and use card piles or faces to display the data (presentational components).

 ## Your challenge
+We will investigate a bug in a component and fix it by looking at the given tests.
+After that will we go back to Oscar and implement some tests to ensure he is always playing correctly.

+This challenge is a little bit longer as we cover two different parts with some difficult task.

+Those are all tests involved:

++ Task 1: Stock Bug (Investigate) 🐛
-+ Task 1: Stock Bug - Part 1 🐛
++ Task 2: Stock Bug — Part 1
++ Task 3: Stock Bug — Part 2
++ Task 4: Stock Bug — Part 3
++ Task 5: Test RxJS with Oscar 🐙 — CPUs
-+ Task 2: RxJS Testing with Oscar 🐙
++ Task 6: Test RxJS with Oscar 🐙 — Humans
++ Task 7: Can Oscar play multiple cards ?

 ## Task 1: Stock Bug (Investigate) 🐛
 I start the game, click on `Play Stock` and o play card 1.
 I'm lucky there is another card 1 in my stock pile so I can just play that stock card too!